-Latest TRP Ratings: The Kapil Sharma Show Drops Down; Ye Teri Galiyan Enter The TRP Chart!
+Latest TRP Ratings: The Kapil Sharma Show Drops Down; Ye Teri Galiyan Enters The TRP Chart!

 While Yeh Rishta Kya Kehalta Hai is back at the fifth spot, Kasautii Zindagii Kay 2 has dropped down to 18th place.
 The shows have managed to get 3.0 and 1.9 ratings, respectively.

-New Entries & Exit
+New Entries & Exits

 Apart from Dance Plus 4, Ye Teri Galiyan and Krishna Chali London have entered the TRP Chart.
 The shows have occupied 15th and 19th places with 2.0 and 1.9 ratings, respectively.
-Nimki Mukhiya, Ishq Mein Marjawan and Muskaan are out of TRP race.
+Nimki Mukhiya, Ishq Mein Marjawan and Muskaan are out of the TRP race.
 The shows have managed to get 1.5, 1.7 and 1.6 TRP ratings.

 Star Plus & Colors’ Popular Shows That Are Not On TRP Chart